Image from www.uky.edu

 From The Notable Kentucky African Americans Database –

-Born in Nicholasville, KY, the sons of Allena Hutchinson Smith and Charles Smith.
-The Smith twins are photographers who left Kentucky and settled in Harlem, NY.
+(born: 1910) Born in Nicholasville, KY, the sons of Allena Hutchinson Smith and Charles Smith.
+The Smith twins were photographers who left Kentucky and settled in Harlem, NY.
 The memorable photo of Robert Day playing Hi-Li was taken by Morgan Smith.
 Marvin later took up abstract painting and Morgan became interested in film.
 The resonant life in Harlem was captured on film and in photographs with events and images such as the first African American policeman.
 Morgan Smith died in 1993 and Marvin Smith died in 2003.
-For more see The Photography Encyclopedia, by G. S. McDarrah, et al.; M & M Smith: for posterity's sake, by H. Lyons, et al; Morgan and Marvin Smith, from North by South: The African American Great Migration; and Harlem: the vision of Morgan and Marvin Smith, by M. and M. Smith.
+For more see The Photography Encyclopedia, by G. S. McDarrah, et al.; M & M Smith: for posterity's sake, by H. Lyons, et al; Morgan and Marvin Smith, from North By South: The African American Great Migration; and Harlem: the vision of Morgan and Marvin Smith, by M. and M. Smith.

 Selected Sources from UK Libraries: